If you have suffered a bereavement or want help with a funeral…

 Getting in touch, and finding help

-Get in touch, even if it is a long time since the
+Get in touch, even if it is a long time since the funeral, we are always ready to meet you and listen.

-The Rev’d Chris Harrigan
+Rev’d Chris Harrigan

 redruthcurate@gmail.com